Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Concepts.rst

 * Device Class Instance

    * The instance number of this device class, similar to ECU instance
-   * Used to establish a heierarchy between similar NAMEs if needed.
+   * Used to establish a hierarchy between similar NAMEs if needed.

 * Industry Group